2023 Land of Lincoln Short Track Championships

 Land of Lincoln Format: Both novice class B & class A skaters will race throughout Saturday and Sunday.
 Racing will follow the “all points” format.
 The longest distance will serve as a tiebreaker.
 Heats and finals will be run for all skaters.
 The class A super finals for the longest race are based on points awarded in the prior races.
 The Meet Director may choose to combine groups, omit your group, or completely run the meet as an ability meet based on the breakdown and separation of skaters and groups.
 This includes moving you to a novice group or to an A group.

 Awards (Land of Lincoln and HRS): Skaters must race all distances to qualify for an overall award or Fastest 500 award unless injured or ill.
-There will be trophies for 1st through 3rd places overall within each age division including HRS.
-Ribbons will also be given for individual races 1st through 6th places for all Class B and Class A Pee Wee through Junior D categories.
+There will be trophies for 1st through 3rd places overall with in each age division including HRS.
+Ribbons will also be given for overall 1st through 6th places for all Class B and Class A Pee Wee through Junior D categories.
+Everyone will get a participation ribbon.
 Additionally, the fastest 500-meter time will receive the Chile Blair Award for the women and the Bill Markland Award for the men.

 Fun and Relay Races: Time permitting; there may be a 2000m fun race for Midget/Junior D and Pony/Junior E. Again, time permitting, there may be an additional 333 and a 3000m relay race for Open B/Junior C and older divisions.
 Relay teams will include four skaters, and all are encouraged to join a team.